jorgegv/rage1/doc/CODESET-DESIGN.md

 - Similar to DATASETs, each CODESET has at address 0xC000 a data of type `struct codeset_assets_s` which contains info about the assets in the
-  CODESET: init function, pointers to low memory data structs, and a table of the functions that are callable from outside the CODESET.
+  CODESET: pointers to low memory data structs, and a table of the functions that are callable from outside the CODESET.

 - All CODESET functions have the same prototype: void f(void);

-- CODESETs have an init function which is called at program startup with parameters that are pointers to low memory data structures: `game_state`, `home_assets`,`banked_assets`.
-The init function uses them to initialize the local `struct codeset_assets_s`.
+- The local `struct codeset_assets_s` in CODESETs is initialized at program startup with pointers to low memory data structures: `game_state`, `home_assets`,`banked_assets`.

 - CODESET functions receive no parameters and return void.
 All accesses to low memory data from the CODESET functions has to be done via the pointers